MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P2-Firebase/content.md

 #Permissions

 In a typical project you would want to lock down your permissions.
-You might not might that anyone can read the high score table.
-However, you probably only want 'authenticated' users to be able to modify (write) data.
+It may be okay for anyone to read the high score table.
+However, when you release a game, you probably only want *authenticated* users to be able to modify (write) data.

 For this project you are going to open up read & write publicly to make the development and debug stage easier.
+If you have a prompt regarding authentication, you can dismiss this as you will be taking care of permissions.

 > [action]
 > Select the *Rules* tab in `Realtime Database` and ensure it reads as shown: